The Best Passive PA Speakers – Under $1000

 • Dual-angle pole-mount socket

-This is a great budget speaker from a reputable manufacturer, which should be considered when looking for a good 15" passive PA speaker.
+Overall, the JRX215 is an excellent budget speaker from a reputable manufacturer that should be considered when looking for a good 15" passive PA speaker.

 Specifications